sevenreup/WhatsappHolder/README.md

  - `yarn run start` (to launch the electron with hot reload)
  - `yarn run package` (to build the binaries for your system)

+## Future plans (all lies)

+- pin chats
+- import contacts to associate with chats
+- import chats from other messengers

 >